 Nuclear fuel is the fuel that is used in a nuclear reactor to sustain a nuclear chain reaction.
-These fuels are fissile, and the most common nuclear fuels are uranium-235 and plutonium-239 which are radioactive metals.
+These fuels are fissile, and the most common nuclear fuels are the radioactive metals uranium-235 and plutonium-239.
 All processes involved in obtaining, refining, and using this fuel make up a cycle known as the nuclear fuel cycle.

 Uranium-235 is used as a fuel in different concentrations.
 Some reactors, such as the CANDU reactor, can use natural uranium with uranium-235 concentrations of only 0.7%, while other reactors require the uranium to be slightly enriched to levels of 3% to 5%.
-Plutonium-239 is produced and used in reactors that contain significant amounts of uranium-238, and this plutonium is used as a fuel in fast breeder reactors.
+Plutonium-239 is produced and used in reactors (specifically fast breeder reactors) that contain significant amounts of uranium-238.
 It can also be recycled and used as a fuel in thermal reactors.
 Current research is being done to investigate how thorium-232 can be used as a fuel.

 Fuel fabrication plants are facilities that convert enriched uranium into fuel for nuclear reactors.
 For light water reactors, uranium is received from an enrichment plant in solid form.
 It is then converted into a gas and chemically converted into a uranium dioxide powder.
 This powder is then pressed into pellets and packed into fuel assemblies.
-A mixed oxide fuel can also be created, where the uranium powder is packed along with plutonium oxide.
-The hazards present at fuel fabrication facilities - mainly chemical and radiological - are similar to the hazards at enrichment plants.
+A mixed oxide fuel can also be created when the uranium powder is packed along with plutonium oxide.
+The hazards present at fuel fabrication facilities—mainly chemical and radiological—are similar to the hazards at enrichment plants.
 These facilities generally pose a low risk to the public.

-When used in a reactor, the fuels used can have a variety of different forms - a metal, an alloy, or some sort of oxide.
+When used in a reactor, the fuels used can have a variety of different forms a metal, an alloy, or some sort of oxide.
 Most nuclear reactors are fueled with a compound known as uranium dioxide.
-This uranium dioxide is put together in a fuel assembly and inserted into the nuclear reactor, where it can stay for several months up to a few years.
+This uranium dioxide is put together in a fuel assembly and inserted into the nuclear reactor—where it can stay for several months or up to a few years.
 While in the reactor the fuel undergoes nuclear fission and releases energy.
 This released energy is used to generate electricity.
 Neutrons released during the fission process allow for a fission chain reaction to occur, allowing energy to be generated continually.
-The fuel is removed from the reactor after large amounts of the fuel - whether it is uranium-235 or plutonium-239 - have undergone fission.
+The fuel is removed from the reactor after large amounts of the fuel—whether it is uranium-235 or plutonium-239—have undergone fission.
 The "used" nuclear fuel is known as spent or irradiated fuel.
 After use, the fuel must be cooled for a few years as it is extremely hot.

 The spent fuel is placed in large, deep pools of water that act as a coolant and a radiation shield.
 The coolant property allows the water to remove the decay heat and the shielding abilities protect workers from the radioactivity of the fuel.
 After cooling, the fuel can be re-purposed or sent to storage depending on regulations.